davidleghorn/atom-focus-mode/README.md

 # atom-focus-mode

 Helps you focus on only the lines of code you are working with, all other lines are faded into the background.<br/>
-Hides panels/tabs/bars and enters full screen mode for distraction free coding (configurable via package settings).
+Hides editor panels and enters full screen mode for distraction free coding.

-**Activate/de-activate focus modes** via atom menu bar `Packages > Focus Mode`, or `Right click menu > Focus Mode` or using `key bindings`.
+**Toggle focus modes** via atom menu bar `Packages > Focus Mode`, or `Right click menu > Focus Mode` or using `key bindings`.

 | Focus Mode          | Description                            | Key bindings  |
 | --------------------|----------------------------------------|-------------- |